starburstdata/ps-sep-health-checker/README.md

 # Health Checker Tool

-After the notebook "HealthCheckerTool_v1_20Oct23.ipynb" is imported into jupyter, execute the cells in order.
+After the notebook "health_status_checker.ipynb" is imported into jupyter, execute the cells in order.

 Prerequisites:
    - Use Python3 or above